Ethen Frank: Playing career

 Because the NCAA had already announced that it would not count the 2021 season towards the 4-year limit for player eligibility, Frank was able to return for a 5th season with Western Michigan.
 From the start of the season, everything seemed to align for WMU including the torrent of goals provided by Frank.
 He helped the Broncos put together an enviable record and ensure the team a spot in the NCAA tournament.
 He distinguished himself by leading the nation with 26 goals and was named an AHCA West Second Team All-American.
 Though the Broncos fell in the NCHC Championship game, reaching the conference final enabled Western Michigan to receive a #1 seed and a favorable draw in the regional semifinals.
 Frank's final collegiate point came on the game's opening goal which turned out to be vital for the Broncos as the game eventually went into overtime.
 Less than two minutes into the extra session, Frank was on the ice with the rest of the Broncos, celebrating the first NCAA tournament victory in program history.
 He was able to parlay his collegiate success into a professional contract and signed with the Hershey Bears.

 Frank set a new record for the "Fastest Skater" event during the 2023 AHL All-Star Classic, achieving a time of 12.915, surpassing Connor McDavid's record of 13.310.
 His skates later went into the Hockey Hall of Fame.

 After leading both the Bears and all AHL rookies in goals during the 2022–23 season, Frank was signed to a one-year, two-way contract by the Washington Capitals on March 2, 2023.

 On July 1, 2024, Frank, a restricted free agent, signed a two-year contract with the Capitals, worth $1.55 million.
 The first year of this is a two-way contract, while the second year will be one-way.

 On January 10, 2025, Frank made his NHL debut with the Capitals, tallying an assist in the 3–2 overtime loss against the Montreal Canadiens.
 The next day, on January 11, 2025, Frank scored his first NHL goal in the Capitals' 4–1 victory over the Nashville Predators, with his goal being the game winner.

+On March 4, 2026, Frank signed a two-year, $4 million contract extension with the Capitals.